What Does "Case Is Being Actively Reviewed by USCIS" Mean?

 Waiting for USCIS updates can feel stressful.
 Set a schedule to check your case status once weekly instead of multiple times daily.
 Stay busy with work, family activities, and hobbies to keep your mind occupied.
 Join online immigration forums to connect with others going through similar experiences.
 Create a folder system for your documents and set calendar reminders for important dates.
 Remember that processing delays are common and don't reflect on your case's merit.

 If your case exceeds typical USCIS processing times by several months, consider talking to an immigration attorney.
+Immigration lawyers have expertise in navigating complex immigration laws and can provide valuable support during the review process.
 Legal help is particularly useful when your case involves complex circumstances, security checks, or multiple RFEs.
 A qualified attorney can evaluate whether your delay warrants special attention, file case inquiries with USCIS, or submit a mandamus lawsuit if needed.
-They'll also spot potential issues before they become problems and help prepare responses to USCIS requests correctly the first time.
+They’ll also spot potential issues before they become problems and help prepare responses to USCIS requests correctly the first time.

 Success Stories and Typical Outcomes After Review